 Are your using bent sticks or straight sticks?

-What letter are you making with the sticks?
+What letter did you make with the sticks?

 How many stones do you have in a row?